mrs4ndman/dotfiles/cheatsheets/nvim-tmux.md

 	- J = append line below to current one
 	- Q = Manually unbound in config (do not need it)
+    - Leader + p / d: In visual / normal mode, paste and delete without picking the text into paste buffer
+    - Ctrl + s = Substitutor

 - ### INSERT: